gammalib/gammalib/README.md

 ==================
 To build, verify and install GammaLib, simply type the following:

-     % ./configure
+     $ ./configure
-     % make
+     $ make
-     % make check
+     $ make check
-     % make install
+     $ make install

-By default GammaLib installs itself in /usr/local/gamma.
-If you need to install GammaLib in a different location or in your home directory, use the --prefix option to ./configure.
+By default GammaLib installs itself in `/usr/local/gamma`.
+If you need to install GammaLib in a different location or in your home directory, use the `--prefix` option to `./configure`.
 For example:

-     % ./configure --prefix=/home/yourname/projects
+     $ ./configure --prefix=/home/yourname/projects
-     % make
+     $ make
-     % make check
+     $ make check
-     % make install
+     $ make install

 The file INSTALL details more about using configure.
 Also try

-     % ./configure --help.
+     $ ./configure --help.

-The `make check' command will run an extensive unit test to verify that GammaLib was correctly built.
+The `make check` command will run an extensive unit test to verify that GammaLib was correctly built.
 Make sure that all tests were successful.